Why Recording a Marriage Contract Matters

 How This Connects to Estate Planning

 Couples who sign property agreements as part of estate planning should always record them.
-A prenuptial agreement that changes property from community to separate ownership, for example, only protects those rights against outsiders if the agreement is on file with the county recorder.
-Without recording, a creditor could ignore the agreement entirely and treat the property as available to satisfy a debt.
+For example, a prenuptial agreement may change property from community to separate ownership.
+It only protects those rights against outsiders if the county recorder has it on file.